TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 * Regions must be unique
 * Existing files in bucket not replicted automatically
 * Delete markers and deleting versions not replicated
+* Amazon S3 Replication (CRR and SRR) is configured at the S3 bucket level, a shared prefix level, or an object level using S3 object tags.
+* With S3 Replication (CRR and SRR), you can establish replication rules to make copies of your objects into another storage class, in the same or a different region.
+Lifecycle actions are not replicated, and if you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both.

 ## I) S3 Transfer Acceleration and CloudFront
 * edge locations to accelerate uploads and downloads